AadiTiwar1/QMLvsCML/README.md

 # Where I am right now
  2/13/23 - Writing this outline in hopes that it actually helps me in completing this project in time lmfao <br>
  2/14/23 - Decided on using Intel as our downwards trend, Apple as our consistent trend, Synopsis as our upwards trend.
-We are only considering last 2 years for all of these stocks, might play around with that number later. <br>
+We are only considering last 2 years for all of these stocks, might play around with that number later.
+Also got LSTM and QLSTM to work, but QLSTM takes a ton of time to train, will need to look into that tomorrow<br>

 # Where I hope to be at certain times
  2/14/23 Finish choosing out the 3 different stocks we're gonna use <br>